 Analyzing Your Current Market

 This section of a market feasibility study describes the current market for your product or service.
-If you are offering something so unique that there are few market statistics, you can either use related industry information or even conduct your independent study.
-Several ways to conduct your research for new ideas include: polling Internet forums, questionnaires addressed to targeted consumer groups or the general population, or even customer surveys.
+If you are offering something so unique that there are few market statistics, you can either use related industry information or conduct your own independent study.
+Several ways to conduct your research for new ideas include polling internet forums, sending out questionnaires addressed to targeted consumer groups or the general population, and even customer surveys.

 A good source for finding out what is selling (and what is not) is the Department of Labor.
-Industries showing employee growth is often a good indicator of an industry's overall stability.
-Massive layoffs or few employer or employees indicates fewer business opportunities.
-Where there is demand for something, there should be correlating growth in employment, the number of new companies being formed, or in the industry's overall combined revenue.
+Industries showing employee growth is often a good indicator of an industry's overall stability, and massive layoffs or few employer or employees indicates fewer business opportunities.
+Where there is a demand for something, there should be correlating growth in employment, the number of new companies being formed, or in the industry's overall combined revenue.

 It is critical in this section that your projections are fact-based as much as possible.
-Any business takes risks; the key is to minimize those risks is by carefully studying already successful businesses.
-Rather than target just the entire industry, try to isolate similar businesses and study what they are doing, how they are doing it, and their financial track record.
+Every business takes risks; the key is to minimize those risks by carefully studying already successful companies.
+Rather than targeting the entire industry, try to isolate similar businesses and study what they are doing, how they are doing it, and their financial track record.

 You can obtain a lot of information just from visiting company websites and looking over product lines.
 Look for discontinued products or services and high-priced items.
 Somewhere in between these two things are probably the most stable long-term items.
 Discontinued means consumers are no longer demanding the product, while high-priced items may indicate a fad.

 Since big companies spend big bucks on market research, take advantage of their money spent and public information.
 For example, if you are trying to crack the pet market, look at PetSmart and Petco.
-What new product lines or services are they offering?
-Chances are good that they spent millions researching industry trends to develop new product ideas.
+Examine the new product lines or services they are offering; chances are good that they spent millions researching industry trends to develop new product ideas.

 Study Press Releases

 Look for press releases about businesses in your industry.
-Press releases are an advertisement, but they also often tell why a company is branching out, closing a division, or change its product line.
-They have already done the research for you so do not hesitate to take clues from other businesses.
+Press releases are an advertisement, but they also often tell why a company is branching out, closing a division, or changing its product line.
+They have already done the research for you, so do not hesitate to take clues from other businesses.

 You should also make a note of any similar businesses in your area that has recently gone out of business.
-There may be a reason such as poor location, high taxes or operating restrictions, or there may be not enough demand for the product or service in that area to sustain a business.
-Researching local competitor information can tell you two things: What works now and what has not worked for other business owners.
+There may be a reason such as poor location, high taxes, operating restrictions, or not enough demand for the product or service in that area to sustain a business.
+Researching local competitor information can tell you two things: what works now and what has not worked for other businesses.